-Or when your arms reach over your head in sun salute, the joy you feel at the glimpse of the infinite sky is just a morsel of what is to come when you realize the crux of yoga in Samadhi (first chapter).
-I have experienced a tiniest morsel of this joy on my yoga mat.
-The author clearly states that yoga is not just asana, pose and then proceeds to lay down the dos’ and don’ts of Abhyasa, yoga-practice in preparation to infinitely multiply this joy.
+Or – when your arms reach over your head in sun salute, the joy you feel at the glimpse of the infinite sky is just a morsel of what is to come when you realize the crux of yoga in Samadhi (first chapter).
+I presumed to have experienced a tiniest morsel of this joy on my yoga mat.
+In any case, the author clearly states that yoga is not about poses, asana, and then proceeds to lay down the dos’ and don’ts of Abhyasa, yoga-practice in preparation to infinitely multiply this joy.

 The YogaSutra, योगसूत्र, was authored by Patañjali, पतञ्जलि, who is also credited with writing other texts on Ayurveda and Samskritham.
 Essentially, nothing of any degree of historical certainty is known about the author (Feuerstein).
 It is unclear whether Patañjali was an individual or merely a name forged to represent several people living in different periods of time.
 It appears there were several authors known as Patañjali which was just a family surname according to Brihadaranyaka Upanishad (Aranya & Mukerji).